How to Tread Water: A Step-By-Step Guide from A Swim Coach

 2. Wrong technique & mistakes to avoid

-3. Useful tips for treading water efficiently
+3. Valuable tips for treading water efficiently

 If you are looking for the secrets of treading water effortlessly, this article is for you.